injaneity/brainbot-464/creation_service/README.md

 ### Batch Mode

-Process all JSON files from `input/` directory:
+Process all JSON files from `inputs/` directory:

 ```bash
 go run main.go -batch
 ```

+Place your JSON files (matching the request schema) in the `inputs/` directory, and the service will process them sequentially.

 ## API Usage